ADEWUMIADENIKE/alx-low_level_programming/0x01-variables_if_else_while/README.md

- a script that assign a randon muber
+a scrpt to complete a c program